tmetsch/graph_stitcher/README.md

 To test the evolutionary algorithm run:

     $ ./run_me.py -a evolutionary

 Please note that it might not always find a set of good solutions, as the container and the request are pretty small.
 Also note that currently the fitness function expresses a fitness for the given conditions; and does not include a fitness value for the validation phase.

+To test the bidding algorithm in which the container nodes try to find the optimal solution run:

+    $ ./run_me.py -a self_opt